Thomas C Wood

 Conservation Studies

-Dr. Wood is Associate Professor of Integrative and Interdisciplinary Studies in the School of Integrative Studies (SIS) at George Mason University and has been with SIS since 1996.
+Dr. Wood has a long history of dedicated service to George Mason and our Northern Virginia community.
+He is a tenured Associate Professor of Integrative and Interdisciplinary Studies in the School of Integrative Studies (SIS).
 He created the Smithsonian Mason Semester and directed the development of Mason's joint program with the Smithsonian Conservation Biology Institute.
-Currently he serves as Director of Environmental Studies on the Piedmont, a 1000 acre research station near campus.
+He now serves on the National Advisory Committee for the Carnegie Foundation Sustainability Classification.
+He is leading Masonʻs effort to earn Sustainability recognition from Carnegie.

-Dr. Wood has extensive experience in funded science education reform efforts including the NSF sponsored project SENCER (Science Education for New Civic Engagements and Responsibilities) where he serves as senior Leadership Fellow and co-directs the Chesapeake SENCER Center for Innovation.
+Dr. Wood has extensive experience in funded science education reform efforts including the NSF sponsored project SENCER (Science Education for New Civic Engagements and Responsibilities) where he serves as senior Leadership Fellow and co-directed the Chesapeake SENCER Center for Innovation.
 Dr. Wood has received funding from the Dept. of Education Fund for the Improvement of Post Secondary Education (FIPSE) to reform curriculum in Conservation Biology and from private foundations.
-He regularly consults with faculty teams from universities around the country, and internationally, to improve science education on their campuses.
+He regularly consults with faculty teams from universities around the country and internationally to improve access for indigenous students to science education.

 Dr. Wood has co-developed many interdisciplinary, team-taught, learning community courses focused on science and civic engagement.
 His course “Mysteries of Migration, Consequences for Conservation” was selected as a national model course for science education reform in 2000.